B2B sales are complex. The more people involved in the buying process, the more complicated it becomes.

 So, by now, you’ve probably realized how valuable MAPs could be for your B2B sales organization.

-We want to give you all the facts to inform your thinking and help you determine when you should use a template vs. invest in dedicated software.
+We want to give you all the facts to inform your thinking and help you decide when to use a template vs. invest in dedicated software.

 When to use a MAP template